How Many Calories in Scotch? A Deep Dive into the Boozy Calories

 Q: Are there low-calorie scotches?

 A: There are no inherently "low-calorie" scotches.
-The calorie count is primarily determined by the ABV and serving size.
+Think about it: the calorie count is primarily determined by the ABV and serving size.
 Choosing a smaller serving size is the only way to reduce the caloric intake from scotch.

 Q: How many calories are in a mixed drink containing scotch?